Ninja-Jambon/bot-template-ts/README.md

 ## Installation

 - Clone the repository
+- Run `npm i` and `npm i -g typescript tsx` to install all dependences
 - Change `.envExemple` file to `.env`
 - Enter your bot token and bot id in `.env` file